Categories

 ~6:00am – Ned Kelly divides the prisoners, placing the men in the Glenrowan Inn and the women and children in the gatehouse in the charge of Steve Hart.

 11:00am – More prisoners are added to the number, including the Curnows and David Mortimer.
-Curnow observes the tail end of Ned’s verbal assault on a teenage boy named Delaney.
+Curnow observes the tail end of Ned’s verbal assault on a teenage boy named Jack Delaney.

 12:00pm – Constable Armstrong heads into Beechworth on a commandeered horse to deliver the news of the murder of Aaron Sherritt to Detective Ward.